awslabs/multi-model-server/model-archiver/README.md

 Now let's cover the details on using the CLI tool: `model-archiver`.

-Example usage with the squeezenet_v1.1 model archive you may have downloaded or created in the [main README's](../README.md) examples:
+Here is an example usage with the squeezenet_v1.1 model archive which you can download or create by following the example in the [main README](../README.md):

 ```bash